CUBRID/cubrid-manual/en/sql/datatype.rst

     Specify the number of a character string.

-    When the length of the character string entered exceeds the length specified, the excess characters may be truncated on the insert/update operation if the allow_truncated_string configuration value is "yes" or error occurs if not.
+    When the length of the character string entered exceeds the length specified, the excess characters may be truncated in the insert/update operation if the allow_truncated_string configuration value is "yes" otherwise error occurs.

     For a fixed-length character string type such as **CHAR**, the length is fixed at the declared length.
 Therefore, the right part (trailing space) of the character string is filled with space characters when the string is stored.
 For a variable-length character string type such as **VARCHAR**, only the entered character string is stored, and the space is not filled with space characters.